jojokarlin/Git_DRI_Jan_2017/sections/markdown.md

 ![Side by side markdown and preview in VS Code](../images/vscode4.png)

-Remember to save your work with `Control-s` on Windows or `Mac-s` on Mac OS.
+Remember to save your work with `Control-s` on Windows or `⌘-s` on Mac OS.

 [<<< Previous](gitconfig.md) | [Next >>>](gitaction.md)